-As they travel, threats of terrorism and violence are every present, and Jean spends time musing on and trying to understand his own sexuality as a young gay man, which is at odds with his own society and the religion in which he was raised.
+As they travel, threats of terrorism and violence are every present, and Jean spends time musing on and trying to understand his own queer identity as a young gay man, which is at odds with his own society and the religion in which he was raised.

 This is a touching story that paints a vivid picture of modern-day Cameroon from a religious, socioeconomic perspective, and this makes it one of the more unique LGBTQ books avaialble right now.

 Girls Lost is the tale of three teenagers, exhausted and confused by the system that divides boys and girls and the young men who abuse it, who find the chance to see, for a time, through the eyes of a man in a man’s world.
 Girls Lost also escalates into a deep exploration of primal urges, aggression, and the forms that freedom can take.